michelkaeser/hext-sort/README.md

-# hx-sort
+# hext-sort

 > Sorting algorithms (http://sortvis.org/) ported to Haxe.

 ## Compilation Flags

-`-D SORT_INLINE`

-Inlines the static `swap()` function of `sort.algorithms.SortAlgorithm`.
+`-D HEXT_SORT_INLINE` Inlines the `swap()` function of `hext.sort.algorithms.SortAlgorithm`.
 This can lead to better performance on various platforms, but generates larger output.

 ## Nullability